jcaillon/valet/docs/content/docs/040.test-commands/_index.md

 Each test suite will generate a different test results markdown file that can be approved.

-{{< callout type="info" >}}
+> [!TIP]
-Valet uses a diff tool to compare the received and the approved files.
+> Valet uses a diff tool to compare the received and the approved files.
 It is strongly recommended to install [delta](https://github.com/dandavison/delta) which will automatically be used by Valet.
 You can configure your diff tool in the [Valet config](../configuration/).
 Valet will use a pure bash file compare function if it doesn't find a better diff tool.
-{{< /callout >}}

 ## 🧪 Tests